Skip to main content

 Core Vault

 The Core Vault (CV) is a specialized FAsset system component that enhances capital efficiency by allowing agents to store underlying assets without requiring additional collateral.
-Each asset type has its own dedicated Core Vault, which is managed by a multisig contract under formal governance oversight.
+Each asset type has its own dedicated Core Vault, which is managed by a multisig account on the underlying network under formal governance oversight.

 Key Features